databricks/bundle-examples/knowledge_base/write_from_job_to_volume/README.md

 This example demonstrates how to define and use a Unity Catalog Volume in a Databricks Asset Bundle.

-Specifically we'll define a `top_ten_trips` job which computes the top ten NYC trips with the highest fares and stores the result in a Unity Catalog Volume.
+Specifically we'll define a `hello_world_job` job which writes "Hello, World!" to a file in a Unity Catalog Volume.

-The bundle also defines a Volume and the associated Schema in which we store the results.
+The bundle also defines a Volume and the associated Schema in which the Job writes text to.

 ## Prerequisites